 - focus on the participant taking ownership and responsibility for being active (as appropriate to their life stage)

 - impact positively on all elements of a person’s wellbeing.

-To positively influence a person’s physical literacy across their life, we think it is important to focus on understanding the person at the centre of the experience, and considering and understanding their needs and choices in physical activity participation.
+To positively influence a person’s Physical Literacy across their life, we think it is important to focus on understanding ‘the person’ or people at the centre of the experience, and considering and understanding their needs and choices in physical activity participation.

-The way in which approaches are expressed, terminology used, and how they are ‘brought to life’ should be relevant and meaningful to the organisation and the people they work with.
+The way in which the approach is expressed, the terminology used, and how it is brought to life should be relevant and meaningful to the organisation and the people they work with.

-Physical Literacy is one of the Three Approaches promoted by Sport NZ along with:
+The Physical Literacy Approach is one of the Three Approaches promoted by Sport NZ, with: